GothenburgBitFactory/taskwarrior/docs/contrib/contribute.md

     Share your methodology, to inspire others.

 -   Encouragement.
-    Tell us what works for you, and what doesn\'t.
+    Tell us what works for you, and what doesn't.
-    It\'s all good.
+    It's all good.

 -   Donate!
 Help offset costs.